Are you shopping for new stainless steel cookware and wondering if Heritage Steel is worth buying?

 Most quality stainless cookware brands use 18/10 steel on the interior, but Heritage Steel does things differently.

-The interior layer of Heritage Steel pans is an upgraded surface called 316Ti.
+The interior layer of Heritage Steel Titanium Series pans is an upgraded surface called 316Ti.
 It’s a more durable and less reactive alloy.
 The 316Ti interior is significant because it’s 20 times more corrosion-resistant than 18/10 steel and less prone to pitting from dissolved salt.

 The 316Ti alloy is more difficult to source and costs more than 18/10 steel.
 It is made up of 18% chromium, 10-14% nickel, and features titanium and molybdenum to resist corrosion.